 e: thickness, λ: thermal conductivity, ρ: density, cp: specific heat

+A brief discussion on how the material used in building construction contributes to heat management is in order.
+Then say it is for these reasons that the study of methods leading to efficient heat management in school buildings is needed.

 2.3 Description of bio-based materials

-The solution implemented is based on a bio-based agro-composite eco-material made from kapok wool and rice husk granules, with plaster used as a mineral binder.
-This choice was motivated by the local availability of raw materials and their advantageous thermo-hygrometric properties, particularly in terms of insulation and moisture regulation.
+The solution implemented is based on a bio-based agro-composite eco-material made from kapok wool and rice husk granules, with plaster-clay or cement? used as a mineral binder.
+This choice was motivated by the local availability of raw materials and their thermo-hygrometric properties, particularly in terms of insulation and moisture regulation.
 This material was incorporated into the building envelope on two levels: as insulating false ceiling panels and as a thin layer of thermoregulatory interior wall coating.

 Insulating false ceiling